 Sunday of Week 21 of Ordinary Time (Year C)

 There is a worldwide tendency among people who believe in a religion to feel that they are a privileged group, that they carry with them some cast-iron guarantee that their future is absolutely secure.
-The concept of a “chosen people” is not really confined to the Jews.
-We find it among Christians, Hindus, Muslims and even among militant Buddhists (a contradiction in terms?).
+The concept of a ‘chosen people’ is not really confined to the Jews.
+We find it among Christians, Hindus, Muslims and even among militant Buddhists (perhaps a contradiction in terms?).

 It is not for us here to evaluate other religious beliefs.
 We will confine ourselves to Christians.
 Even among Christians themselves there are divisions about who is chosen and on the right path.
 Just listen to some Christian groups speak about others.

-Christians have believed for a long time that they and they alone will be, as they put it, “saved”.
+Christians have believed for a long time that they and they alone will be, as they put it, ‘saved’.
 “Outside the Church there is no salvation” was a rallying cry for centuries and, if we are not mistaken, still is for some.
-Yet it was well before the Second Vatican Council that Jesuit Fr Leonard Feeney was condemned by the Holy See for denying salvation to non-Christians.
+Yet it was well before the Second Vatican Council that the American Jesuit, Fr Leonard Feeney, was condemned and excommunicated by the Holy See for denying salvation to non-Christians.

 How many will be saved?

 As often happens, Jesus does not answer his enquirer’s question directly.
 If he does not actually counter with another question, he will speak in parables or images.
 In any case, his meaning will be quite clear to an open mind.
 Jesus speaks today about coming in through a narrow door and about a householder who refuses to open the door after he has locked up for the night.
-The fact that those knocking claim to be companions known to him does not make him change his mind.
-“You are late and I do not recognise you any longer.”
-Terrible words!
+The fact that those knocking claim to be companions known to him does not make him change his mind:

 Message is for all